Southern Orange County California

 The Closing Process

-Signing the Escrow Instructions: Your escrow officer will contact you to make an appointment to sign your loan documents.
+Signing the Escrow Instructions: Ok, you have made it through the hard part!
+Now your escrow officer will contact you to make an appointment to sign your loan documents.
 The escrow officer will tell you the amount of money you'll need (in addition to your loan funds and deposit) to complete your purchase.
 The amount will include "closing costs" such as appraisal fees, loan fees, escrow charges, advance payment on property taxes and homeowner's insurance, the title insurance premium, etc.

 Your Appointment: Before coming to sign escrow papers, make sure you have done the following: